 They beat COVID-19, yet kin of over 50 patients refuse to take them home in Hyderabad

-Family members or relatives of over 50 people who have recovered from COVID-19 are not willing to take their loved ones home fearing getting infected, forcing the government to keep them in state-run facilities, a senior official said on Monday.
-According to Dr Prabhakar Rao, nodal officer for COVID-19 at Gandhi Hospital here, about 50 such people are being kept at Nature Cure Hospital as their kin did not come forward to take them home.
+(Eds: Corrects name of nodal officer) Hyderabad, Jun 29 (PTI): Family members or relatives of over 50 people who have recovered from COVID-19 are not willing to take their loved ones home fearing getting infected, forcing the government to keep them in state-run facilities, a senior official said on Monday.
+According to Dr Prabhakar Reddy, nodal officer for COVID-19 at Gandhi Hospital here, about 50 such people are being kept at Nature Cure Hospital as their kin did not come forward to take them home.

 "We had 60 such cases where the relatives or family members refused to take the recovered people home fearing that they and their children would also get infected.
 We are trying to convince them.
-As of now 50 such people, both men, and women are being kept at the Nature Cure Hospital," Dr. Prabhakar Rao told P T I. Some of the recovered patients are aged people, including a 93-year old woman and are still in Gandhi Hospital while the rest have been sent to different facilities.
+As of now 50 such people, both men and women, are being kept at the Nature Cure Hospital," Dr Reddy told PTI.
+Some of the recovered patients are aged people, including a 93-year old woman and are still in Gandhi Hospital while the rest have been sent to different facilities.

 - READ MORE ON: